Dreamscent/Try-Harder/Other Notes/SUID Privilege Escalation.md

     sudo -l

+Also possible to check all files with SUID bits set with

+        find / -perm -u=s -type f 2>/dev/null
+        or
+        find / -perm -4000 -type f 2>/dev/null
 ---- Listing ----

 Here is a brief list of the exploitable binaries.
 Exact commands are in next section